Trisha B. Thomas, Ph.D.

 I completed my Ph.D. in Cognitive Neuroscience at the Basque Center on Cognition, Brain and Language, where I studied how accented speech influences attention and memory using EEG and behavioral methods.
 I also served as a visiting scholar at UC Irvine, contributing to the Converse to Learn project — a collaboration I continued throughout my postdoc.

-At Harvard, my research focused on how children perceive and learn from conversational AI agents, particularly in multilingual and educationally marginalized contexts.
+At Harvard, my postdoctoral research focused on how children perceive and learn from conversational AI agents, particularly in multilingual and educationally marginalized contexts.
+I now continue as a Visiting Scholar while exploring new directions in user-centered research and design.

 Let’s Connect